DTjomsland/sprout_planner/README.md

 ## Third Party Services:
 ### Cloudinary
 This application utilizes Cloudinary for its image uploading and storage.
+Cloudinary is a powerful API that allows for developers to manage and deliver various types of media.
+In this case, it will be utilized for image storage for the user activities and user feelings.
 In the routes `/usericon/\<int:user_activity_id>/upload` and `/userfeelingicon/\<int:user_feeling_id>/upload`, the Cloudinary Upload API is called which is configured with a full set of my user credentials which are stored safely in the .env file.
-The Cloudinary Upload API allows for the user to upload images to Cloudinary which returns information regarding the upload.
+The Cloudinary Upload API allows for the user to upload images to Cloudinary, which returns information regarding the upload.
 In this case, the URL is taken from the returned information and is used to create a new row in the UserIcon and UserFeelingIcon tables.

 ### Flask Packages
 - alembic==1.7.7